dplochcoder/TheHuntIsOn/README.md

 ### Elevator Module
 Removes all small CoT elevators and places platform to help climbing them (if the cannot be climbed already by having claw for example).
 Also removes the lever in the big elevator and adds a door transition there to enter the other half more quickly.

-### Enemy Module
-Removes most non-boss enemies in the game with the exception of Colosseum enemies, Acid Walkers, and Gruz Mother and Collector adds.
-Increases boss HP to 9999.
-Adds teleporters so that players can enter and exit Dream Boss arenas.

 ### EventNetworkModule
 The EventNetworkModule networks certain events, such as obtained items by the speedrunner and then grants the hunters